 Prerequisite: CIS1050 or instructor consent.

 This course explores business on the Internet (electronic commerce).
 Students will learn how to use E-commerce effectively through a variety of Internet activities designed to allow the student to gather corporate information, make a purchase on-line, develop an effective company Web site, and find global trading partners through practical application.

-MUS1010 (2-0) 1 cr. hr.
-Concert Band (Music Ensemble)
+MUSIC MSC1001 (2-0) 1 cr. hr.
+Concert Band I (Music Ensemble)

 This class is a performing ensemble focusing on music from the concert band & wind band repertoire.
 A variety of musical styles will be rehearsed and performed each semester.
-Open to all students and community people who play a band instrument.
+Open to all students and community people who play an instrument.
+This course can be taken for credit or non-credit.